Gardening Mama: Bonus sections

 If a player completes a stage under a certain time they receive a "bonus sapling".
 For every three bonuses earned players receive an unlockable item, such as accessories for Mama, decorative gardening items, or extra items that can be used in the game.

 There are two bonus sections: "Decorate the Garden!" and "Make it Fancy!"

 In "Decorate the Garden", players can add decorative items they have unlocked to their garden, such as small flower pots and garden gnomes.
 The "Spruce Up Your Screen" menu can also be opened from here to change the appearance of various gardening tools and background items.

 In "Make it Fancy", players can use unlocked clothing items to customize Mama's appearance.
 Various accessories, like glasses and earrings, can be added; Mama's clothing can also be changed.

 Special fertilizers can also be unlocked via the bonus saplings, which allow growing unique plants that can be grown in an area called "Special Garden".

 Reception

-The game received "mixed or average" reviews according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one eight, and one seven, for a total of 30 out of 40.

 Game Informers Brian Vore said that while Gardening Mama was on par with previous Cooking Mama games, it shared many of the same issues.
 Vore criticized the game's "repetitive minigames, spotty control, and lack of depth."

 Chris Hoffman of Nintendo Power was more positive, scoring the game 8/10 and praising the "more arcadelike and skill-based" approach to minigames when compared to other Mama titles.